haydenwade/kevin-bacon/README.md

 - I also tried to "live" scrape data as BFS but the performance was so bad I didn't invest any more time in it.
 Same approach but different data source.
 - Future: use a graph database to store data for better performance

+### Optimization
+- As nodes are added to the graph, via scraping, store the depth at which they were scraped.
+This approach only works since Kevin_Bacon is always the target.
+Start scraping from Kevin_Bacon.
+The time complexity would be O(1).

 ## Considerations

 ### Populating Graph